 All documents must be uploaded to CARAT as PDFs.
 When ready to submit your application, upload the documents to your CARAT registration (covering basic demographic information, project information and budget forms) to complete your application.

 Proposals are reviewed three times a year.

-Please be sure you upload your application to the relevant GUR cycle in CARAT.
+Please take care to upload your application to the relevant GUR cycle in CARAT.
 Applications uploaded to other cycles will not be considered.
-Decisions typically will be announced within one month of each deadline.
+Decisions typically announced within one month of each deadline.